-1. Students are normally expected to enrol in the standard full-time semester workload (varies according to course).
+- 1. Students are normally expected to enrol in the standard full-time semester workload (varies according to course).
 Where students have not enrolled in the full-time semester workload they are allowed to enrol in an additional subject of study up to the end of week 1 of teaching.
-Students

-- already taking the full-time semester workload can enrol in an additional subject of study so long as they have achieved an acceptable GRADE or are in their final semester of study. - 2.
+Students already taking the full-time semester workload can enrol in an additional subject of study so long as they have achieved an acceptable GRADE or are in their final semester of study. - 2.
 Students wishing to withdraw from a subject of study are permitted to do so by the census date (end of week 4 of teaching).
 Failure to withdraw from subjects by the census date will mean that they will incur a FEE-HELP debt (this is equal to the cost of the unpaid tuition fees plus the 25% loan fee).
-There is no loan fee for students enrolled in UTS Foundation Studies. - Students wishing to withdraw from an enrolled subject, but failing to do so before the census date, should refer to page 36.
+There is no loan fee for students enrolled in UTS Foundation Studies.